dnegvesky/achilles-doc-test/docs/hardware.md

     ```

 ### Compiling the GHRD (ghrd-v21.3 and older)
 Detailed instructions for compiling the !GHRD are not provided here.
 It is assumed that the user has sufficient knowledge of FPGA design and the Quartus development tools GUI to open a project and start the compilation process.
 This can be done on either a Windows or Linux system using the Quartus GUI (command line build scripts are not provided).
-The software build described on the **SOFTWARE** page **must** be done on Linux.
+The software build described on the **Software** page **must** be done on Linux.
 It will simplify the process to work completely in Linux if possible, since you will not need to transfer files from Windows to Linux when moving on to the Software build stage.
 To use the !GHRD as a starting point for your own design or to recompile it, download the ZIP archive using the github link above, or using **git** to clone the repository and checkout the desired branch:

 ```bash
 git clone https://github.com/reflexces/achilles-hardware.git